 |Historical 5 Year Average P/E (X)||18.13||14.86|

 In closing, we would like to make the observation that the valuation of the portfolio, the price to earnings (PE) multiple is relatively high for both our portfolio and for the market overall.
 It would be difficult to build a case that said stocks are cheap at this point.
 We are working hard to find attractively priced, high quality companies and we are maintaining a good level of diversification.
 Nonetheless we expect the markets’ recent volatility to continue for some time.
 A long-term investment horizon and a well-established discipline are essential during such periods.

 The information provided herein represents the opinion of the Portfolio Manager of the Fund and is not intended to be a forecast of future events, a guarantee of future results, nor investment advice.

 Holdings are subject to change and are not recommendations to buy or sell any security.
 See complete fund holdings information.

-The MSCI World Equity Index is a free float-adjusted market capitalization index that is designed to measure global developed market equity performance.
+The MSCI ACWI (All Country World Index) is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+The MSCI ACWI consists of 44 country indices comprising 23 developed and 21 emerging market country indices.
 An investment cannot be made directly in an index.
-Gross total return indices reinvest as much as possible of a company’s dividend distributions.
-The reinvested amount is equal to the total dividend amount distributed to persons residing in the country of the dividend-paying company.
-Gross total return indices do not, however, include any tax credits.
-Net total return indices reinvest dividends after the deduction of withholding taxes, using a tax rate applicable to non-resident institutional investors who do not benefit from double taxation treaties.
+Returns reported reflect the net total return index, which reinvests dividends after the deduction of withholding taxes, using a tax rate applicable to non-resident institutional investors who do not benefit from double taxation treaties.

 Earnings Growth is a measure of growth in a company's net income over a specific period, often one year.
 This is not a forecast of the Fund's future performance.
 Earnings growth for a Fund holding does not guarantee a corresponding increase in the market value of the holding or the Fund.